Poetry is Liberation

 As the spokesperson for the Free Billie Allen Campaign and the Community Engagement Coordinator of the NCCADP, Nick works to blend the art of poetry and spoken word with activism.
 View his latest released video (shot by Brandon Smith) inspired by his work with Billie Allen and the NCCADP.

-Learn more about the exciting collaboration and program that Nick has been apart of with General Mills and Gushers!
+Learn more about the exciting collaboration and program that Nick has been apart of with the NAACP, General Mills, & Gushers!

 What's the News with Nick?